Angular defect: Descartes's theorem

 A generalization says the number of circles in the total defect equals the Euler characteristic of the polyhedron.
 This is a special case of the Gauss–Bonnet theorem which relates the integral of the Gaussian curvature to the Euler characteristic.
-Here the Gaussian curvature is concentrated at the vertices: on the faces and edges the Gaussian curvature is zero and the integral of Gaussian curvature at a vertex is equal to the defect there.
+Here the Gaussian curvature is concentrated at the vertices: on the faces and edges the curvature is zero (the surface is locally isometric to a Euclidean plane) and the integral of curvature at a vertex is equal to the defect there (by definition).

-This can be used to calculate the number V of vertices of a polyhedron by totaling the angles of all the faces, and adding the total defect.
+This can be used to calculate the number V of vertices of a polyhedron by totaling the angles of all the faces, and adding the total defect (which is $2\pi$ times the Euler characteristic).
 This total will have one complete circle for every vertex in the polyhedron.
-Care has to be taken to use the correct Euler characteristic for the polyhedron.